tsnAnh/My-VKU-REST-API/README.md

-# VKU RESTful Service
+# VKU RESTFul Service

 ## Installation

 Make sure you have Nodejs and npm installed on your computer

-Use the package manager npm to install.
+Use the node package manager to install.

 ```bash
 npm install